sophiehicks1/workflow.vim/README.md

 files you've already created using a particular workflow.

-Finally, each workflow also defines a command to grep the contents of the existing files within the workflow's root directory.
+Finally, each workflow also defines a command to grep the contents of the existing files within the workflow's root directory, loading the results into the quickfix list.
 Again, taking the above "Blog" example that whould be `:BlogGrep`.
 Behind the scenes, running this...

 ```{.vim}
 :BlogGrep this is a search query